BeauNouvelle/SwiftyGuitarChords/README.md

 ```
 let chordPosition = Chords.guitar.matching(key: .c).matching(suffix: .major).first!
 let frame = CGRect(x: 0, y: 0, width: 100, height: 150) // I find these sizes to be good.
-let layer = chordPosition.layer(rect: frame, showFingers: true, showChordName: true, forScreen: true)
+let layer = chordPosition.shapeLayer(rect: frame)
-imageView.image = layer?.image() // might be exepensive.
-Use CALayer when possible.
+imageView.image = layer.image() // might be exepensive.
+Use Layers when possible while drawing to a view.
+Images are better if you plan to reuse or store them somewhere.
 ```

 ### Arguments
-`frame` is the size of the shape layer.
-The size of your chord.
+`rect`: The area for which the chord will be drawn to.
+This determines it's size.
+Chords have a set aspect ratio, and so the size of the chord will be based on the shortest side of the rect.

-`showFingers` set this to true if you want the finger positions to be drawn on each note.
+`showFingers`: Determines if the finger numbers should be drawn on top of the dots.
+Default `true`.

-`showChordName` set this to true if you want the chord name displayed.
-You may want to hide this if you were building a flashcard or chord quiz app.

-`forScreen` This is for dark mode support.
-Set it to false if you want it to always be drawn with a white background and black text (ideal for printing).
+`showChordName` Determines if the chord name should be drawn above the chord.
+Choosing this option will reduce the size of the chord chart slightly to account for the text.
+Default `true`.

+`forPrint`: If set to `true` the diagram will be colored Black, not matter the users device settings.
+If set to false, the color of the diagram will match the system label color.
+Dark text for light mode, and Light text for dark mode.
+Default `false`.

+`mirror`: For lefthanded users.
+This will flip the chord along its y axis.
+Default `false`.